An Extension of the Permutation Group Enumeration Technique (Collapse of the Polynomial Hierarchy: $\mathbf{NP = P}$): The Mapping: Graph Theoretic Generators

-Figure 1(a) shows a bipartite graph having two perfect matchings realizing the permutation $\pi = I$ (identity permutation) and the product $\pi\psi = I*(2, 3)$.
-Note that the edges $v_2 w_2$ and $v_3 w_3$ need not be present for the product $\pi\psi$ to be realized as a perfect matching in $BG'$.
-Figure 1(b) shows the multiplication $\pi\psi = (1, 2, 4, 3, 5)*(2, 3)$ as a cascade of two perfect matchings in two bipartite graphs.
-It also shows how do the edges representing the multiplier, (2, 3), depend on the multiplicand, (1, 2, 4, 3, 5). \\
+Figure \ref{FG:mult1}(a) shows an instance of $BG'$ having two perfect matchings, and realizing the product $\pi\psi$ of the permutations $\pi = I$ (identity permutation) and $\psi = (2,3)$.
+Figure \ref{FG:mult1}(b) shows the two perfect matchings, realizing $\pi$ and $\pi\psi$, and the associated graph cycle $(1,2,4,3) $, representing the multiplier (2, 3), responsible for the multiplication. \\ Figure \ref{FG:mult1}(c) shows the same multiplication $\pi\psi = (1, 2, 4, 3, 5)*(2, 3)$ as a cascade of the two associated perfect matchings in the two bipartite graphs.